Davide9710/dmdkosmos/README.md

-# JJE Bank
+# DMD Kosmos

 ## About
-DMD Kosmos is a banking system between different databases.
+DMD Kosmos is a library system between different universities, which we assume have different databases.
-- Assume a scenario where Bank M, which uses MySQL, and Bank P, which uses PostgreSQL, merge.
+- Assume a scenario where one University, uses MySQL, and another university, which uses PostgreSQL, wants to have a joint digital library system.
 - Both databases are used without modification.
 - However, it behaves as a single system.